Évaluer les actifs intangibles lors d'une acquisition d'entreprise

 This method values intangible assets based on the future income they will generate.
 It includes the net present value (NPV) and discounted cash flow (DCF) approaches.

-Expected future cash flows from intangible assets are discounted to their present value using an appropriate discount rate.
-This helps reflect the current economic value of these assets.
+The expected future cash flows of intangible assets are discounted to their present value using an appropriate discount rate.
+This reflects the current economic value of these assets.

 Cost method